Handling Floating-Point Numbers with the format() Function

 To output real numbers with decimals, use {:f}.

-In programming, floating-point refers to a real number where the decimal point can float.
+floating-pointnumber refers to a real number in which the decimal point can move (or float) within the number.

 Floating point formatting example